Homemade Eczema Cream Recipe + babies version

 This recipe works brilliantly without essential oils added so it’s not a problem if you decide not to use them.

-To be honest, I’ve made it with and without and would probably err on the side of caution if I was going to be applying the cream regularly to my baby.
+To be honest, I’ve made it with and without and would err on the side of caution if I was making a batch for my children.

 - As with any new substance, introduce it slowly and speak to your health professional first.